-• Following the 3rd and 4th addenda to the project, the End-Term Review (ETR) is planned for Q2 2021 whose scope will be all activities except Jerusalem.
-It will be combined with a MTR for RiSE and School IV's Jerusalem activities.
+• Following the 3rd and 4th addenda to the project, the End-Term Review (ETR) was planned for Q2 2021 whose scope will be all activities except Jerusalem, to be combined with a MTR for RiSE and School IV's Jerusalem activities.
+This MTR/ETR was delayed due to the Covid-10-related entry restrictions of International Consultants to the Country.
+After delaying the exercise for a few months, it was decided to carry it in Q4 2021 in a mixed modality: a local consultant carrying out the schools visits and an international Consultant working remotely in online meetings and reporting.
+As of January 2022, a draft report has been submitted and is under review.